dreamit-de/funpara/README.md

 -   **nowDateFunction**: Returns a DateFunction that returns the current date.
 -   **fixedDateFunction**: Returns a DateFunction that returns a fixed date that matches the given date string.
+-   **doNotExitFunction**: Exit function that does not exit the process but throws an error instead.
 -   **fixedResponseFetchFunction**: Returns a FetchFunction that always returns a fixed response that matches the given body init and response init values.

 ### Fixed value functions